EPA assessment area

 What if the EPA finds soil vapour intrusion exists in Unley?

-The purpose of the works at Unley are to determine whether soil vapour intrusion exists, and if so what further assessment works need to be undertaken.
-These works might include sampling on private properties closer to residential buildings, possible soil vapour sampling, indoor air sampling and crawl space or sub-slab sampling.
-All works on private properties will require the permission of the landowner to do so.
+The purpose of the work at Unley is to determine whether soil vapour intrusion exists, and if so what further assessment work needs to be undertaken.
+This work might include sampling on private properties closer to residential buildings, possible soil vapour sampling, indoor air sampling and crawl space or sub-slab sampling.
+All work on private properties will require the permission of the landowner to do so.

-What assistance will the government provide is soil vapour intrusion is detected?
+What happens if soil vapour intrusion is detected?

 What can be done to neutralise the contamination?